haleemur/sql-style-guide/sql_style_guide.md

 Putting them inline in the `SELECT` clause decreases legibility, due to long lines.

-### NULL Values Caveat.
+### NULL Values Caveat

 If a field accepts `NULL`, always wrap it in a COALESCE with sensible default before comparing.
 Avoid this, and you'll have to debug one of the trickiest bugs in SQL

 ### WHY?
-Try running this query
+Try running these queries

+    SELECT NULL = TRUE;
-    SELECT NULL = TRUE
+    SELECT NULL != TRUE
+    SELECT NULL != FALSE;

-In particular, the practice of allowing `NULL` in a Boolean column should be avoided.
-Go yell at your application developer the next time you see it.
+In particular, the practice of allowing `NULL` in a Boolean column should be frowned upon.
+Go yell at your application developer the next time you see one.